Pinoy Big Brother: Kumunity Season 10: Theme songs

-In addition, a cover of Toni Gonzaga and Sam Milby's "Sikat ang Pinoy" by the OPM band Agsunta and Pinoy rapper Kritiko was used alongside "Pinoy Tayo" in the Celebrity Edition.
-A cover of the Itchyworms's "Kabataang Pinoy" by OPM band Nameless Kids was first introduced in November 2021, but was replaced by another cover through a collaboration of P-pop groups BINI and SB19, and was used as the Teen Edition's main theme.
-The Nameless Kids rendition, however, was used somehow for promotional purposes during the Teen Edition's run.
+A cover of Toni Gonzaga and Sam Milby's "Sikat ang Pinoy", by the OPM band Agsunta and the Pinoy rapper Kritiko, was used with "Pinoy Tayo" in the Celebrity Edition.
+A cover of the Itchyworms' "Kabataang Pinoy" by the OPM band Nameless Kids was introduced in November 2021, was replaced with another cover by the P-pop groups BINI and SB19, and was the Teen Edition's main theme.
+The Nameless Kids song was also used to promote the Teen Edition.

-Eviction theme songs were used in at least three editions of this season: "Piece Of The Puzzle", written and performed by Trisha Denise Campañer, was used in the Celebrity Edition; "When I See You Again", written and performed by Alexa Ilacad and KD Estrada, was used in the Adult Edition; and "Dalampasigan", written and performed by Celebrity Kumunity Top 2 and eventual winner Anji Salvacion was used in the Teen Edition.
-Both "When I See You Again" and "Dalampasigan" are both composed during Ilacad, Estrada, and Salvacion's respective stints in the Celebrity Edition.
+Eviction songs were used in at least three of the season's editions.
+"Piece Of The Puzzle", written and performed by Trisha Denise Campañer, was used in the Celebrity Edition; "When I See You Again", written and performed by Alexa Ilacad and KD Estrada, was used in the Adult Edition; and "Dalampasigan", written and performed by Anji Salvacion, was used in the Teen Edition.
+"When I See You Again" and "Dalampasigan" were composed during Ilacad, Estrada, and Salvacion's stints in the Celebrity Edition.

 Prizes

-In the Celebrity Edition Finale, it was announced that every housemate that becomes part of their respective Kumunity's Top Two will receive one hundred thousand pesos (₱100,000).
+In the Celebrity Edition finale, it was announced that each Kumunity top-two housemate would receive ₱100,000.

-At the start of the Biga-10's stay in the house, it was announced that the housemates would be competing for a grand prize of two million pesos (₱2,000,000).
-Meanwhile, the second and third big placers are poised to receive five hundred thousand pesos (₱500,000) and three hundred thousand pesos (₱300,000) from the show, while the fourth and fifth big placers will receive two hundred thousand pesos (₱200,000) and one hundred thousand pesos (₱100,000) respectively courtesy of Brilliant Skin Essentials.
+The prize for the winner was ₱2,000,000, and ₱500,000 for the runner-up.
+Lastly, the third, fourth, and fifth "big placers" received ₱300,000, ₱200,000, and ₱100,000.

 Format

-Three batches known as Kumunities will enter the House and will compete to earn a spot in their respective Top Twos.
-Following the conclusion of the Celebrity Batch, the Top Twos of each Kumunity, along with four other evicted wildcard housemates, will return to the house to compete again and try to become a member of the Ultimate Big 5, and eventually, as the winner of the whole season.
+Three batches, known as Kumunities, would enter the house and compete for a top-two spot.
+After the teen batch, the top twos in each Kumunity and four evicted wildcard housemates would return to the house to compete for the Ultimate Big 5 and the season championship.

-The first Kumunity to enter was the Celebrities, which was followed by the Adults, and then the Teens.

 Twists

-The following twists were implemented throughout the season's entire run.

-All batches

-The following twists were implemented for the three batches, excluding the Kumunity Decides! twist which was carried over up to the Biga-10 batch.
+The following twists were implemented for all three batches: